This entry is also available in: Russian Chinese (Traditional)

 Brough Superior SS80 Special from the «Motorworld by V.Sheynov» collection

 When Matchless refused to equip its motorcycles with third-party engines, it led to the creation of a remarkable engine.
 It was a 982 cc double-cylinder engine with a cylinder angle of 50 degrees.
 The capacity was 20 h.p. at 4,000 rpm.
-The first machine got this engine was the model X announced in 1929.
-In the very first advertising catalogue, this machine was described as “the most beautiful motorcycle on the roads of Britain, with its branded double silencer and an elegant petrol tank in black and white”.
+The first machine that got this engine was model X announced in 1929.
+In the very first advertising catalog, this machine was described as “the most beautiful motorcycle on the roads of Britain, with its branded double silencer and an elegant black and white petrol tank”.

-In addition, Matchless released a sport model – X/R. It had an increased capacity of 26 h.p., an increased compression ratio (from 4.4:1 to 4.8:1) and nickel plated cylinders.
+In addition, Matchless released a sports model – X/R. It had an increased capacity of 26 h.p., an increased compression ratio (from 4.4:1 to 4.8:1), and nickel-plated cylinders.

-In 1930, the sport model was upgraded (it got chrome plated rims and an increased capacity) and got new designations – X/2 and X/R2.
-One year later, in 1931, sport models got X/3 and X/R3 prefixes.
+In 1930, the sport model was upgraded (it got chrome-plated rims and an increased capacity) and got new designations – X/2 and X/R2.
+One year later, in 1931, sports models got X/3 and X/R3 prefixes.
 These models had a petrol tank of a new type and a four-speed gearbox.

-Meanwhile, the Wall Street Crash of 1929 traveled halfway around the world and reached the Great Britain.
+Meanwhile, the Wall Street Crash of 1929 traveled halfway around the world and reached Great Britain.
 At that moment, Matchless has been actively promoting its new four-cylinder flagship, the Silver Hawk.
-Because of bad economic situation, the development of the V-twin family took backseat but didn’t stop.
+Because of the bad economic situation, the development of the V-twin family took a backseat but didn’t stop.